-If it's hiking on Koh Tao, yoga, sunbathing, partying, or just chilling out in the hammock is what you're after, then you will surely find everything to suit your needs on this little island.
+If it’s hiking, yoga, sunbathing, partying, or just chilling out in the hammock is what you’re after, then you will surely find everything to suit your needs on this little island.

 Now, let us guide you through the three villages, helping you make your decision on where to stay on Koh Tao.

 Mae Haad is a busy town in the centre of Koh Tao and the first place you will arrive.
 Known as the port town, Mae Haad is a very busy area where small alleys are filled with souvenir vendors, handmade jewellery stalls, numerous dive shops, guesthouses, hostels, bars, restaurants, and cafes.